Shook Ones: Jon Ossoff Scares Embarrassed Snowflake David Perdue, Georgia Senator To Skip Next Debate

 Georgia politics is as hot as it’s ever been and things are very interesting for the upcoming election.

 Yes, everyone is worried about who will be our next president but equally important is ensuring a win in the senate.
-Much of what Donald Trump has done to malign this country has been done with the support of wretched senators like Mitch McConnell, Lindsey Graham, and Georgia Senator David Perdue, ya know, the one who thought it funny to mock Kamala Harris’ name.
+Much of what Donald Trump has done to malign this country has been done with the support of wretched senators like Mitch McConnell, Lindsey Graham, and Georgia Senator David Perdue, ya know, the one who thought it was funny to mock Kamala Harris’ name.

 In 2016, Trump only won Georgia by 5 points and in 2018, cheating-a$$ Brian Kemp only beat Stacey Abrams by 1 point!
 It stands to reason that with Biden’s significant lead in the national polls, that Georgia is in play to go to the Democrats in just 4 days.
 One might also surmise that a Republican with a small lead would be fighting tooth-and-nail to secure a wider margin before the final ballots are cast.
 However, after his embarrassing debate performance this week, David Perdue wants no smoke…